 He learned how to be David, the shepherd-king.

-So, from a nearby brook, he found five smooth stones for his sling.
+So, from a nearby brook, he searched for and found five smooth stones for his sling.

 It took only one.